Writing and Broadcasting

 PRESENTER, CONTRIBUTOR AND FEATURE MAKER

-Steve Nallon has presented on both radio and television, notably for his home town station of BBC Radio Leeds on their afternoon and mid-morning magazine programmes, interviewing national celebrities such as the singer Katie Melua.
-He has also fronted a feature on costume design for BBC One's INSIDE OUT.
-Between 1994 and 1997, Steve was a regular columnist and feature maker for BBC series THE AFTERNOON SHIFT, plus he made two radio documentaries FAME and OH YES, I'M THE GREAT PRETENDER, both of which he also wrote and presented.
-Steve is regularly asked to contribute to TV shows looking back on television history and culture, and these have included THE STORY OF LIGHT ENTERTAINMENT (BBC), JO BRAND'S CLASSIC COMEDY SKETCHES (C5), FIFTY YEARS OF ITV (ITV) and COMEDY CONNECTIONS (BBC).
-For BRITAIN'S BEST LOVED DOUBLE ACTS on Channel Five, Steve discussed and analysed the comic technique of Laurel and Hardy, Hinge and Bracket, Cissie and Ada, and Little and Large.
-Steve has also contributed to various documentaries looking at the capabilities of the human voice in such programmes as THE SECRETS OF BODY LANGUAGE for the History Channel and WHO DID YOU DO?
-(BBC).
-In SIXTY YEARS OF SWING, a documentary for BBC Parliament on the history of General Election night broadcasts, Steve talked about the contributions of anchor men and political pundits such as Robin Day and Bob McKenzie, giving illustrations of their unique vocal styles along the way.
+Steve Nallon is a regular contributor to programmes across the media, including recently SKY NEWS, BROADCASTING HOUSE and MUSEUM OF CURIOSITY.
+In 2023, Steve presented a six minute film on time travel for NEWSNIGHT (BBC) promoting the British Film Institute’s time travel season DESTINATION TIME TRAVEL, at which he gave the keynote lecture, TELLING THE TALE OF TIME.
+Steve is now often asked to take part in TV shows looking back on television history and culture, and these have included THE STORY OF LIGHT ENTERTAINMENT (BBC), JO BRAND'S CLASSIC COMEDY SKETCHES (C5) and COMEDY CONNECTIONS (BBC).
+For BRITAIN'S BEST LOVED DOUBLE ACTS on Channel Five, Steve analysed the comic techniques of Laurel and Hardy, Hinge and Bracket, Cissie and Ada, and Little and Large.
+Steve has also made contributions to various documentaries looking at the capabilities of the human voice, notably THE SECRETS OF BODY LANGUAGE for the History Channel and WHO DID YOU DO? for BBC television.
+In SIXTY YEARS OF SWING, a documentary for BBC Parliament on the history of General Election night broadcasts, Steve talked about the role of anchor men and political pundits such as Robin Day and Bob McKenzie, giving illustrations of their vocal styles along the way.

 link arrow purple